 The Company has updated the accounting policies, systems, processes and internal controls, and have allocated internal and external resources to assist during the implementation efforts.

 Recently issued accounting pronouncements

 In June 2016, the FASB issued ASU 2016-13, Financial Instruments – Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which replaces the existing incurred loss impairment model with an expected credit loss model and requires a financial asset measured at amortized cost to be presented at the net amount expected to be collected.
 ASU 2016-13 is effective for annual periods, and interim periods within those years, beginning after December 15, 2019, except for emerging growth companies who may elect to adopt the standard for annual reporting periods beginning after December 15, 2022.
-The Company does not expect the standard to have a material effect on its condensed consolidated financial statements.
+The Company expects to adopt the standard on a modified retrospective basis during the fourth quarter of fiscal 2021 and does not expect the standard to have a material effect on its condensed consolidated financial statements.